nidhi112000/SDL/multi_growth_app/README.md

 In the third terminal window, navigate to home/workspace/BIO_workcell/multi_growth_app and execute the prompt python multi_growth_app.py.
 This will run the experiment.

 ## Global Variables
-ORIGINAL_ANTIBIOTIC_CONCENTRATION - Array with length of 12 that specifies the original stock concentration of each antibiotic type in its respective column.
-Must be filled in at the start of the experiment run.
-Example: [1, 0, 0, 1, 0, 0, 0, .3, 0, 0, .75, 0] indicates that there is antibiotic concentration of 1 M in column one, 1 M in column four, 0.3 M in column eight, and 0.75 M in column 11 of the stock antibiotic concentration plate.

-ORIGINAL_CELL_CONCENTRATION - Array with length of 12 that specifies the original stock concentration of each cell type in its respective column.
-Must be filled in at the start of the experiment run.
-Example: [1, 0, 0, 1, 0, 0, 0, .3, 0, 0, .75, 0] indicates that there is cell concentration of 1 M in column one, 1 M in column four, 0.3 M in column eight, and 0.75 M in column 11 of the stock cell concentration plate.

-TOTAL_CELL_COLUMN_CONCENTRATION - An 8 row x 12 column array detailing the cell concentration across each row of a 96 deep well plate for each row

-TOTAL_TREATMENT_COLUMN_CONCENTRATION - An 8 row x 12 column array detailing the antibiotic concentration across each row of a 96 deep well plate for each row

 CULTURE_PAYLOAD - An array that details which cell culture column the Hudson Solo should use for each liquid handling run